 Shooting in Detroit suburb injures 9, leaving an 8-year-old in critical condition

 ROCHESTER HILLS, Mich.
 (AP) — Nine people were injured, including two young children and their mother, after a shooter opened fire at a splash pad in a Detroit suburb where families gathered to escape the summer heat Saturday.
-Law enforcement tracked a suspect to a home, where the man died by a self-inflicted gunshot wound, authorities said.
+Police tracked the shooter to a home, where the man apparently shot himself to death, authorities said.

 An 8-year-old boy was shot in the head and in critical condition Saturday night, Oakland County Sheriff Mike Bouchard said during a news conference.
 The boy’s mother also was in critical condition after being wounded in the abdomen and leg, and his 4-year-old brother was in stable condition with a leg wound.